Fraser-Greenlee/blog/posts/2023-05-20-How-I-think-about-transformers.md

 - Better performance.
 - Trained on many instruct sources, including with test sets.
 - Has scripts to make handling its pre-training data more accessible.

+Bad points:
+- Does not have an EOS token.

 **How to actually code this?**